 Another one of my favorites you can try is this one:

 Take 1-2 minutes and focus only on what’s right in front of you.

 Or around you and on you.
 Look at what’s right in front of you.

 Listen to the sounds around you.
 Feel the fabric of your clothes.
-Feel the warmth of the spring sun on your skin.
+Feel the warmth of the winter sun on your skin.

 12. Remember: There is a brand new day tomorrow.

 This reminder helps me when today or the last week may not have gone so well.

 Because there will be a brand new day tomorrow.
 A day when you can begin again.